Customer Commitment Statement

 This Commitment to Service Statement aims to provide an outline of the services the Commission provides.
 The statement also gives details about how you can contact us.

 I would welcome your feedback on any of our services.

 29 November 2013

 Who we are

 The ACT Electoral Commission, an independent statutory body, is responsible for conducting elections and referendums for the ACT Legislative Assembly and for providing electoral advice and services to a wide range of customers.
 The Commission is also responsible for the redistribution of electoral boundaries between elections.

 The Commission consists of a Chairperson, an Electoral Commissioner and a third Member.
-The Commissioner is the Chief Executive of the Commission and is assisted by five permanent staff members.
+The Commissioner is the chief executive of the Commission and is assisted by permanent staff members.